Chehalis Gap: Formation

 The broad valley in the gap is considered outsized for the river it now carries, the Chehalis River, theorized to be due to its enlargement during the Pleistocene ice age when it carried meltwater from mile-high glaciers in what is now Puget Sound.

 Climate and meteorology

 The gap is responsible for climate and meteorological effects in Puget Sound region, including the Puget Sound Convergence Zone, marine push, diurnal wind circulation (sea breeze), and the relatively high precipitation compared to areas in the Olympic Mountains' rain shadow.
-Without the gap, the climate would be more like that of semiarid Eastern Washington.
-The cities closest to the gap, like Olympia, get considerably more rain than those farther away, like Seattle.
+Without the gap, the climate would be similar to that of semiarid Eastern Washington.
+Cities closest to the gap, Olympia as an example, receive more rain compared to cities farther away, such as Seattle.
 Air quality in the Puget Sound region is also affected by availability of fresh Pacific air from the Chehalis Gap to recharge the air which otherwise can stagnate and trap air pollution from industry and vehicles in the Seattle metropolitan area.

 There are indications that a low level jet may be associated with the Chehalis Gap.